 Living in noisy and polluted Athens means that I often have to escape the city for a while.
-Although travel is not always feasible (I wish I had the budget) there are ways to escape the city without leaving Athens.
+Although travel is not always feasible (I wish I had the budget) there are ways to escape the city without going on a day trip from Athens.
 Exploring the many Athenian neighborhoods opens up a different world, and the best area for this is the old town of Plaka.
 Plaka in Athens is the historical center of the city.
 And it’s the only part of the city with so many neoclassical and other old buildings.

 Plaka is located right underneath the Acropolis.
-So, as a tourist, you will probably see Plaka in Athens at some point while sightseeing.
+So, as a tourist, you will probably see Plaka in Athens at some point while sightseeing even if you only have a layover in Athens.
 And I’m sure you will enjoy the lovely view while you go for a walk.
 The rest of the city is full of ugly gray buildings from the 1950s.

 But Plaka is extremely charming with its colorful, quaint buildings and narrow alleys.
 Several of the streets in this part of Athens are inaccessible to cars so you will actually get to enjoy your walk.
 There are many cozy cafés and restaurants in the area allowing you to sit outside and enjoy the atmosphere.
 You will also find small boutiques and souvenir shops in Plaka if you’re looking for gifts.